RetroPie/mame4all-pi/readme.txt

 sdram_freq=500
 }}}

 NOTE: Make sure overclocking is actually working by checking "cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor" should be "ondemand".
 Later kernels appear to set it to "powersave" by default.
+You will also need to make this permanent after a reboot.

 I'd also recommend a minimum of 64MB for the GPU RAM allocation (gpu_mem=64).